 Culture Representation: Taking place in Burma, the sci-fi action film “Jiu Jitsu” features a cast of white and Asian characters (with a few African Americans and Latinos) representing the working-class, mercenaries and U.S. military officials.

-Culture Audience: “Jiu Jitsu” will appeal primarily to people interested in sci-fi action movies that are interior imitations of “The Predator” movie franchise.
+Culture Audience: “Jiu Jitsu” will appeal primarily to people interested in sci-fi action movies that are inferior imitations of “The Predator” movie franchise.

 “Jiu Jitsu” has nothing to do with the martial arts craft of jiu jitsu, just like this movie has nothing to do with high-quality entertainment.
 It’s just a messy parade of sci-fi action schlock with tacky visual effects.
 It also blatantly rips off elements of “The Predator” movie franchise.